-Mr. Morgan cites five instances where the Committee allegedly did not break down expenses to a degree that Mr. Morgan apparently believes to be suitable.
-But even if he were correct that subvendors should have been identified or that more information could have been provided in these five instances-which we do not concede-the public was not deprived of meaningful information by the Committee's actions here.
+Mr. Morgan's "Exhibit C" cites various instances where the Committee did not break down expenses to a degree Mr. Morgan would have found suitable.
+Several of his examples are, on their face, not incorrect, as, for example, there were no subvendors to identify.
+But, again, even if he were correct that, in some instances, subvendors should have been identified or that more information could have been provided-which we do not concede is correct-the public was not deprived of meaningful information by the Committee's actions here.